Xtr126/XtMapper/README.md

 ### Build
 - Run `./gradlew assembleDebug` or `./gradlew.bat assembleDebug` at the base directory of the project

-- Touch emulation is handled by InputService.java and Input.java.
-- RemoteService.java runs separately from the app as an elevated java process using app_process and adb shell/root.

 ## Help and support
 Feel free to file an [issue](https://github.com/Xtr126/XtMapper/issues).
 You can ask about XtMapper on Bliss OS in